Our new AP Payment Schedules feature can be used by QLD customers to help comply with the BIF, but also has benefits for all customers.

 New provisions were also introduced to the Queensland Building and Construction Commission Act 1991 through the BIF Act from 17 December 2018.
 These provisions introduce new penalties for withholding retentions past the end of the defects liability period without a reasonable excuse apply.

 We strongly advise that you seek expert advice to ensure compliance with BIF changes and avoid penalty.
 Viewpoint are working with a number of QLD customers on how they can use Jobpac Connect as it is today with some standard configuration options, as well as process driven workarounds and how we might enhance the system to improve productivity and mitigate risk around compliance.
-We are currently working on a solution to produce a Schedule of Payments for non SC related Invoices in the event that you are not paying the full amount of those invoices within the due date and will keep you updated with this and any other changes that may be of interest.

 Please contact us directly through support if you have any concerns, feedback or ideas that will help you be more productive in compliance.